eddmann/eddmann.github.io/_posts/2021/2021-02-09-advent-of-code-2015-day-16-aunt-sue.md

   }));
 ```

-With each Aunts properties now parsed, we move on to creating several number-based comparator [curried](https://en.wikipedia.org/wiki/Currying) functions which will come in handy going forward.
+With each Aunt's properties now parsed, we move on to creating several number-based comparator [curried](https://en.wikipedia.org/wiki/Currying) functions, which will come in handy going forward.

 ```typescript
 type Comparator = (value: number) => boolean;